Skip to main content

 There are a few ways in which you can reduce the visibility of surgical scars.

-Here’s what you should know before you begin your treatment…
+If you have decided to undergo an abdominoplasty surgery here’s what you may be interested to know before you begin your treatment…

 1. Prepare for your surgery